 Don’t go at it alone!
 Save time and energy with the guidance of our Spring AP Exam Prep courses, which begin in March 2021.

 Our Framework for a Perfect 5

 Here’s how our test prep framework at MEK Review helps you achieve top AP exam scores:

 Expert Coaching: Our teachers not only explain key concepts and efficient problem-solving techniques, but also teach students valuable test-taking strategies: how to avoid making silly mistakes, increase mental endurance, and recognize common test traps.

 Hands-On Practice: After lessons, students apply their knowledge through various skill-drills, problems sets, and quizzes to practice and reinforce what they have learned.

 Direct Application: Throughout the course, students take several full length AP exams under simulated testing conditions to help them feel more comfortable and confident in a test-taking environment.

 Personalized Feedback: Each simulated test is returned with a detailed score report analysis, indicating patterns and trends that will help identify the student’s strengths and weaknesses.
 Student progress is constantly monitored through comprehensive feedback and communication between teacher, student, and parents.

-Students can sign up for a free AP practice test to evaluate how much they need to prepare for the AP exams in May!
+Students can sign up for AP course programs so they can ace the AP exams in May!

 Contact us to speak with an expert counselor (for free!) about your test prep plan.